cs01/termpair/README.md

 ## Security

-TermPair uses end-to-end encryption for all terminal input and output.
+TermPair uses end-to-end encryption for all terminal input and output, meaning the server *never* has access to the raw input or output of the terminal.

 The browser must be running in a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts).
-This typically means running on localhost, or with secure http traffic (https).
+This typically means running with secure http traffic (https) or on localhost.

 ## How it Works